Seeger Weiss Products Liability Actions Against Pfizer Involving Rezulin

 Diabetes drug Rezulin was recalled and withdrawn from the U.S. market in 2000 due to hundreds of cases of liver failure that may have been caused by the medication.

 Rezulin was approved in 1997 for the treatment of Type 2 diabetes and was withdrawn less than three years later, in March of 2000.

 |Parke-Davis, Warner-Lambert, Wyeth all acquired or merged with Pfizer

 Rezulin FDA Drug Warnings

 Rezulin (troglitazone) was introduced in 1997 as one of the “new” types of antidiabetics to be used for Type 2 diabetes.
 It was a member of the thiazolidinedione group, also called “glitazones” that includes other medications such as Actos and Avandia.
-Rezulin’s application for marketing in 1996 was originally rejected due to concerns about liver damage, however the FDA official who had objected was shortly replaced and the drug was approved and marketed in March 1997.
+Rezulin’s application for marketing in 1996 was originally rejected due to concerns about liver damage.
+However, the FDA official who had objected to Rezulin’s approval was replaced soon thereafter, and the drug was approved for market in March 1997.
 Company executives agreed to stipulations that drug monitoring be conducted to monitor for liver damage.